OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 type: security_practice
 ---

-This security practice focuses on the security linked to the use of technology within the construction of secure software.
-Secure Architecture Design deals with (the selection and composition of) components that are leveraged to improve the security properties of the software that you're developing.
-Technology management on the other hand looks into the security posture of components and libraries chosen by developers to build the software.
+This security practice focuses on the security linked to components and technology dealt with during the architectural design of your software solutions.
+Secure Architecture Design looks at (the selection and composition of) components that form the foundation of the solution that you're building, with a particular focus on the security properties hereof.
+Technology management on the other hand looks at the security of supporting technologies that are used during development, deployment and operations, such as development stacks and tooling, deployment tooling, operating systems and tooling, etc.

 # Overview